RandreasKristensen/gitformusic/gitformusic/README.md

 The C++/JUCE integration layer and C# cloud services are represented in the architecture diagrams but are not implemented in this repository.

+## Repository evolution

+The project is expected to evolve through three repository-structure stages:

+1. **Monorepo:** build the initial vertical slices for Rust, C#, Angular, protocol contracts, and local infrastructure together while the boundaries are still changing.
+2. **Three repositories:** separate the main implementation areas into `gitformusic-core` (Rust), `gitformusic-backend` (C#), and `gitformusic-desktop` (Angular and desktop integration).
+3. **Five repositories:** split the shared contracts into `gitformusic-protocol` and operational resources into `gitformusic-infrastructure` once their ownership, release, and compatibility policies are stable.

+The repository should remain in the simplest stage that supports development.
+Splitting is driven by ownership, access control, release cadence, and API stability rather than by programming language alone.

 ## Architecture references

 - [Architecture overview](docs/diagrams/00-architecture.mmd)